Florida Home Insurance

 Roof safety

 Unfortunately during hurricane season, many roofs have the risk of being damaged.
-Roof damage may be reduced if you install straps or clips to fasten your roof more securely to the house structure.
+Instead of having to replace a roof after a hurricane, the damage may be reduced if you install straps or clips to fasten your roof more securely to the house structure.

 Trim your trees and clear clogged gutters